jykelly2/HealthApp-WEB/README.md

 ### News Page

 * Lists latest news (Image, Date, Title, Description, Source) extracted from external API
-* List changes everytime latest news is updated on the API
+* List changes every time the latest news is updated on the API
-* Clicking on the news would take user to the actual website of the news
+* Clicking on the news would take the user to the actual website of the news

 <div>
 <img src="https://github.com/jykelly2/HealthApp-WEB/blob/master/uHealth%20Github%20Images/pic4.png" height="700" width="700"alt="The Sign in page">